 Girls are required to wear the uniform shirt and skirt or jumper for Mass.
 Boys are required to wear the uniform shirt and uniform pants for Mass.
 Shorts may not be worn.
-Students who do not come to school in the proper Mass day uniform will receive a uniform violation and, when possible, call a parent to have them bring the proper uniform.
-The school has limited uniforms for students to borrow.
+Students who do not come to school in the proper Mass day uniform will hair, or mode of ornamentation that is deemed distracting in the judgment of the faculty or administration is prohibited.
+Girls' hair may not cover their eyes and face.
+Hair accessories for girls should be simple in style and match or complement the colors of the uniform and be used only as intended.